- Hospital at Home is a program where eligible, medically stable patients get hospital-level care in their homes, instead of going to hospital.

 Where in Northern Health will Hospital at Home be available?

-- Hospital at Home will first launch through the University Hospital of Northern BC (UHNBC) in Prince George, with additional sites being determined later in 2021.
+- Hospital at Home will first launch through the University Hospital of Northern BC (UHNBC) in Prince George, with additional sites being determined later.

 I don’t have a computer / I’m not familiar with technology.
 Is that a problem?